 Threadless is one of the oldest on-demand t-shirt printing services and has enjoyed a great reputation over the years.
 The brand recently launched a POD marketplace and is a great place to carve out a niche.
-You can check out my full Threadless review here.
+You can check out our full Threadless review here.

-TeeSpring is an equally good alternative with over 50 product options if you are looking to sell more than just t-shirts and apparel.
+Teespring is an equally good alternative with over 50 product options if you are looking to sell more than just t-shirts and apparel.

 Etsy or Shopify + Printful/Printify

 While uploading designs on sites like Amazon or RedBubble and waiting for orders to roll in is easy and hassle-free, many sellers prefer to go their own way and set up their own online t-shirt business.
 This is normally achieved using a shop builder like Etsy or Shopify and sourcing products using a dedicated print on demand supplier like Printful.